A Buyer's Guide To Heaters: 120V vs. 240V

 Cadet label

 To determine what your space can handle, start by examining your electrical breaker panel.
 Electrical circuit breakers should have amperage marked on the toggle handle or on the top part of the module.
-Generally, a 240-volt circuit breaker will have a double pole due to the large supply of energy that is needed to power the heater.
-A 120-volt will normally have a single pole.
+You can also typically identify what voltage a breaker has by the type of switch it is, either single pole or double pole.

 Single Pole Circuit Breaker,Double Pole Circuit Breaker